Parks Rules and Regulations

 - Always wear proper safety equipment

 Sterling’s parks are extremely popular and the visitation continues to grow.
 Along with that, the number of dogs accompanying their owners to the parks has also increased.
-The Department of PLR would like to remind all dog owners that their pets must be kept under control at all times while visiting the park.
+We would like to remind all dog owners that their pets must be kept under control at all times while visiting the park.
 Dogs must be on a leash at all times.
 Please do not allow your dog to jump up on other visitors or to run at large.
 Also, dog owners are required to clean up after their pets in all City parks.
 Please be courteous to all park users and make sure that your pet does not infringe upon the enjoyment of others.

 IT’S A DOG’S WORLD at the Overland Trail Recreation Area.
 Owners must be in control of their pets but leashes are not required.
 Dogs are also allowed to go swimming, but humans must remain on the shoreline.